Using Subskills

 As the core::SaySomething class does not have access to callSubSkill(), and shall be independent of the skill framework, we pass a function from skills::SaySomething to core::SaySomething.
 For our example, this will be std::function<bool(const std::string&) sayHello as an attribute of core::SaySomething::Subskills.
 The function is defined in skills::SaySomething when creating the instance impl of the core::SaySomething class.

-First of all, we created a new skill library and skill provider named say_something like we did in earlier tutorials.
-Don't forget to tell Cmake and the skill provider about your new library and rearrange the order of the add-subdirectories in the first source CMakeList.txt.
+First of all, we create a new skill library and skill provider named say_something like we did in earlier tutorials.
+Don't forget to tell CMake and the skill provider about your new library and rearrange the order of the add-subdirectories in the first source CMakeList.txt.
 You can also just use the library and skill provider created back then.
 If you did not create them, go back to Create a Skill.

 Let's begin by adding the sayHello() function, which wraps the subskill into the core::SaySomething subskills struct.
 Additionally, we'll include a list of names that we want to use with our subskill to the properties struct.